mark279455/KnightsTour/README.md

 It is possible to do, but it will take you a few attempts.
 There are solutions you can find online if you look for them.

-The game is simple to play, and allows you tp play on square boards between 4 x 4 and up to 15 x 15.offers, and encourage them to contact the company.
+The game is simple to play, and allows you to play on square boards between 4 x 4 and up to 15 x 15.
+As a mathematics problem it has a long history [Wikipedia](https://en.wikipedia.org/wiki/Knight%27s_tour)

 It is hosted on Github here [The Knight's Tour](https://mark279455.github.io/KnightsTour/)